GeoModelLab/phenomenals/README.md

 * Metrics computed include R², RMSE, MAE, and nMBE

 Predictor importance is assessed using the LMG method (Groemping, 2006), which decomposes R² by averaging contributions across all possible predictor orderings.
 Diagnostic plots include prediction–observation correlation, residual analysis, and phenology–prediction alignment.
 ---

-This modular pipeline ensures interpretability, trait-specific adaptation, and the ability to explore how environmental drivers affect yield and quality along the grapevine phenological cycle.